Surgical Technologist Schools

 The typical salary can vary significantly depending on geographic location, work setting, experience, role on the surgical team, and certification status.

-According to national estimates from the Occupational Employment Statistics program from May 2018, the typical salary of a surgical technologist looked like this:
+According to national estimates from the Occupational Employment and Wage Statistics program from May 2018, the typical salary of a surgical technologist looked like this:

 - The median salary for surgical tech jobs was $47,300.